slok/alertgram/docs/kubernetes/README.md

 Before deploying this, we assume:

-- You are suing prometheus-operator.
+- You are using prometheus-operator.
 - Your alertmanager is `main`, if not change accordingly (labels, names...)
 - Is deployed on `monitoring` namespace.